sharetribe/flex-docs/src/docs/design-toolkit/your-user-journey-a-guide/index.md

 #### Discovery process

-Focus on illustrating how users search and find listings.
+Focus on answering how users search and find listings.
 Consider these
 questions:

 - Can the user browse the results before they have logged in?